outlandnish/fw-ethanol-content-analyzer/Readme.md

 Open source ethanol content analyzer that converts signals from Continental Flex Fuel sensors into 0 - 5V analog signals for ECUs.

 Project built using PlatformIO and targets the Arduino Nano Every.
-Will be modified soon for the Arduino Nano as well.

-### Work In Progress

-- 📋 Switch to using hardware timers instead of interrupts for rising and falling edges of the signal
-- 📋 Add support for the Arduino Nano (instead of the Arduino Nano Every)

 ### Circuitry